marciof/Eon/language/specification.md

 A map is an immutable insertion ordered collection, that associates unique keys with values.

 It's an error to use the same key more than once in a map literal.
-To build a map where there may be duplicate keys use [`insert`](#insert).
+To build a map where there may be duplicate keys use [`put`](#put).

 - **Proto:** empty [map](#map), `{=}`
 - **Base Proto:** itself